VOCATIONAL REHABILITATION PROVIDERS

 • Pre-Employment Transitions (Pre-ETS) contract to provide services to students aged 14-21 to assist with transitioning from high-school to postsecondary education or employment.

-• COMING SOON: Individualized Placement and Supports (IPS) contract for providers who employ individuals certified in the IPS model of supported employment for people with serious mental illness through IPS Employment Center
+• Individualized Placement and Supports (IPS) contract for certified mental health centers willing to implement the IPS model IPS model of supported employment for people with serious mental illness through IPS Employment Center

 Process for Becoming a CRP